Andy Boxer Chair of Governors

 My first teaching post was in a large village school outside High Wycombe, and, with my young family, we moved to St Albans, where I took up a deputy headship in 1977.
 I subsequently became the Headteacher of primary schools in Harpenden and Hatfield.

 Now retired (and well-schooled in grandchild-care!), I take great pleasure in storytelling each week to the children in Butterflies, especially as I have a particular interest in enabling and encouraging children to develop what will hopefully become a lifelong love of reading.
-I also enjoy helping the PTA in its activities in support of the school.
+In addition, I help to support children’s learning in Year 6, run a gardening club – together with my wife – for the children in Years 1 and 2, and help our thriving PTA in its many activities throughout the year.

 My other interests include hill-walking, reading, gardening and cooking.